davidjpfeiffer/game-engine/README.md

 ### Create Your Own Algorithm

 Tic Tac Toe is an easy game, so the algorithms aren't hard to write.
-If you would like to create your own for fun, create a C++ class that inherits from the abstract base class <code>Player</code>.
-You must implement the <code>getMove()</code> method on your new class, which the game engine will use to get your move each turn.
+If you would like to create your own for fun, create a C++ class that inherits from the abstract base class `Player`.
+You must implement the `getMove()` method on your new class, which the game engine will use to get your move each turn.
 The current game board will be passed to you as a parameter, and you must return a new game board with your desired move.
 The game engine checks to make sure that all moves made are valid.

-You can determine which player you are using the <code>getPlayerBoardValue()</code> method implemented on the Player class.
-This returns a <code>BoardValue</code> which is an enumeration defined in <i>utilities.cpp</i>.
+You can determine which player you are using the `getBoardValue()` method implemented on the Player class.
+This returns a `BoardValue` which is an enumeration defined in <i>utilities.cpp</i>.
 Your opponents board value is also available.

 ```c++
 class MyPlayer : public Player